We do not currently quote this product online, but to get a quote in under 15 minutes please give us a call.

 Yes, truck insurance is mandatory in every Canadian province and territory.
 That said, the specific coverage requirements vary by province.
-The following list is made up of the four types of mandatory truck insurance in Ontario:
+The following list is made up of the types of mandatory truck insurance in Ontario:

 No, it is illegal for truck drivers to drive without insurance anywhere in Canada.
 A valid insurance policy is one that meets the minimum coverage requirements in the province you reside in.
 Failure to comply with these requirements, such as by not purchasing truck insurance and driving anyway, is a serious offence.
 The following is a list of consequences for driving a truck without insurance in Ontario: